1931 Giro d'Italia: Participants

 Of the 109 riders that began the Giro d'Italia on 10 May, 65 of them made it to the finish in Milan on 31 May.
 Riders were allowed to ride on their own or as a member of a team.
 There were seven teams that competed in the race: Bianchi-Pirelli, Ganna-Dunlop, Gloria-Hutchinson, Legnano-Hutchinson, Maino-Clément, Touring-Pirelli, and Olympia-Spiga.

 The peloton was primarily composed of Italians.
 The field featured three former Giro d'Italia champions in four-time winner Alfredo Binda, single-time winner Gaetano Belloni, and reigning champion Luigi Marchisio.
 Other notable Italian riders that started the race included Learco Guerra, Michele Mara, Felice Gremo, and Domenico Piemontesi.
 Frenchman Antonin Magne — who would go on to win the Tour de France twice — competed in the race, as well as future world champion, Belgian rider Jean Aerts.
 This race also saw the first Spanish riders compete with Mariano Cañardo and Ricardo Montero.

+Race overview

+The first stage was won in a sprint by Guerra, who became the leader of the general classification, and thus the first rider ever to don the pink jersey.
+Guerra also won the sprint in the second stage, but lost several minutes in the third stage.
+Binda won that third stage, and became the new leader.

+The sixth stage was won by Ettore Meini, who was an isolated rider without team support.
+This was the last time that an isolated rider won a stage in the Giro d'Italia.
+Binda crashed during that stage and lost the lead, and would abandon before the next stage.

+In the next few stages, the lead changed a few times.
+Guerra became leader after the eighth stage.
+In the ninth stage, Guerra collided with another rider, and had to leave the race in the leader's jersey.

+Marchisio inherited the pink jersey, with Giacobbe and Mara close behind him.
+In the tenth stage, a group of three riders (Luigi Giacobbe, Francesco Camusso and Aristide Cavallini) beat the rest with a margin of a few minutes, and Giacobbe became the new race leader, with Camusso in second place.

+In the eleventh stage, Camusso attacked.
+Giacobbe was not able to follow him, and Camusso won solo, taking the lead in the general classification.

+In the last stage, the standings did not change, so Camusso became the winner of the 1931 Giro d'Italia.